 - Broth: Vegetable broth adds extra flavor, however you can also use water in a pinch.

-- Spinach: To slip in some extra nutrients and a pop of color, a few handfuls of baby spinach are the perfect touch.
+- Veggies: To slip in some extra nutrients and a pop of color, add spinach or asparagus.

 - Lemon: You need the zest and juice of 1 whole lemon for this recipe.
 You can also slice and caramelize an additional lemon for aesthetics.